Informa Australia is part of the Informa Connect Division of Informa PLC

 Sponsorship and Exhibition Opportunities

-Reconnect and re-engage with your industry peers at the Energy Infrastructure & Community Engagement Conference.
+Connect and engage with your industry peers at the Energy Infrastructure & Community Engagement Conference.

 There are many opportunities for networking including social events such as networking drinks, refreshment breaks and lunches, making this not just a conference… but an all encompassing industry “experience”.